At a Glance

 ✨Know Your Technical Stuff

 As a CCTV Engineer, it's crucial to have a solid understanding of the technical aspects of CCTV systems.
-Brush up on your knowledge about different types of cameras, installation techniques, and troubleshooting methods.
+Brush up on your knowledge of different camera types, installation techniques, and troubleshooting methods.
 Be prepared to discuss specific projects you've worked on and the challenges you faced.

 ✨Showcase Your Problem-Solving Skills